L-Semakale/E-Clinic-Lesotho/README.md

-A well-written **README** should clearly guide anyone on how to set up and run your project.
-Here’s a structured **README.md** template that ensures clarity:

----

 # E-Clinic Lesotho

 A web-based platform for managing e-clinic services in Lesotho.
 This guide will help you set up the project on your local machine.